JorgeVladGarcia/DScourseS18_FinalProject/README.md

 # Scholarly Citations and Twitter: An Insight into the Case of Economists
 Final data science project for Econ-5970 of the University of Oklahoma, Norman Campus.
 This project aims to scrape data from [RePec](https://ideas.repec.org/), which is a database containing information on registered economists, their publications, institution of affiliation, and contributions.
-I use R Studio Version 1.0.153 for all web scraping and coding practices.
+I use R Studio Version 1.0.153 for all web scraping and coding practices, as well as the [SelectorGadget](http://selectorgadget.com/) which helps click CSS selectors from static websites and allows you to extract and parse data as text.
+The extension can be easily downloaded and installed for free.

 ## Getting Started
 In order to replicate the results, the following packages need to called and/or installed in R Studio: